 If you’re thinking about pursuing NetSuite accounting software for your business, it helps to know who it’s best for.
 Typically, this software is best suited for:

 For businesses currently on QuickBooks, it is advised to start exploring ERP options as you cross the $5M revenue threshold (earlier if you receive Private Equity funding).
 Small issues become large issues as you pass the $10M threshold while still operating on QuickBooks.
-As these organizations grow and scale, NetSuite scales alongside them, preventing the need for system replacements and providing the advanced resources they need.
+As these organizations grow and scale, NetSuite scales with them, eliminating the need for system replacements and providing the advanced resources they require.

-Businesses considering NetSuite accounting software want to know that the benefits are plentiful and worth the implementation process.
+Businesses considering NetSuite accounting software want to know that the benefits are substantial and that the implementation process is worthwhile.
 For growing organizations, NetSuite’s accounting software offers advantages like:

 If these benefits sound enticing, NetSuite accounting software may be the right platform for your business.

-With all the benefits that NetSuite accounting software offers, there are some considerations to factor in.
-NetSuite implementations are complex projects requiring significant consulting resources, which may be a barrier to some smaller businesses.
+With all the benefits NetSuite accounting software offers, there are some considerations to keep in mind.
+NetSuite implementations are complex projects that require significant consulting resources, which may be a barrier for some smaller businesses.

-After the implementation, NetSuite follows a cloud-based pricing model, which varies based on the number of users, the level of functionality, and the chosen modules.
-Although it is not low-cost, NetSuite can help reduce the need for extensive, on-premise IT infrastructure and integrations which helps reduce its total cost of ownership.
+After implementation, NetSuite uses a cloud-based pricing model that varies based on the number of users, functionality level, and selected modules.
+Although it is not low-cost, NetSuite can help reduce the need for extensive on-premises IT infrastructure and integrations, thereby lowering its total cost of ownership.

-Once NetSuite is implemented, it provides scalability, automation, and increased efficiency, which provides long-term value for organizations.
+Once NetSuite is implemented, it delivers scalability, automation, and greater efficiency, delivering long-term value for organizations.
 This makes the investment worth it for most businesses.

 You can get a NetSuite quote and demo by speaking with ScaleNorth.